vanhoefm/libwifi/docs/linux_tutorial.md

 Finally, `-dd -K` causes verbose debug output and causes encryption keys to be printed, respectively.

-## Simulated interfaces: client and AP connectivity

-To test the connectivity **when using simulated interfaces** we first have to move one of the interfaces to its own namespace.
-Without using namespace it [won't be possible](https://linux-wireless.vger.kernel.narkive.com/28FcVeGe/no-local-loopback-for-mac80211-hwsim-test-setup) to send and recieve ping requests between two interfaces on the same system.

-So we first execute the AP in its own namespace:

-	# Create a network namspace called "apnet" and move wlan0 to it
-	ip netns add apnet
-	PHYID=$(iw dev wlan0 info | grep wiphy | cut -d' ' -f2)
-	iw phy phy$PHYID set netns name apnet

-	# Execute hostapd in this namesace
-	ip netns exec apnet hostapd -dd -K hostapd.conf

-Then we start the client normally:

-	wpa_supplicant -D nl80211 -i wlan1 -c client.conf -dd -K

-Finally we can configure the IP addresses of both the client and the AP and send ICMP pings between them:

-	# Configure IP addresses
-	ip netns exec apnet ip addr add 192.168.100.1/24 dev wlan0 ip addr add 192.168.100.2/24 dev wlan1
-	# From the client ping the AP
-	ping 192.168.100.1
-	# From the AP ping the client
-	ip netns exec apnet ping 192.168.100.2

-The Wi-Fi traffic can be monitored on the `hwsim0` interface which captures packets on all channels.
-You may have to manually bring this interface up before you can use it:

-	ifconfig hwsim0 up

-Note that `hwsim0` captures _all_ frames over all channels and all interface.
-The `hwsim0` interface cannot be used to inject packets, it can only be used to monitor for packets.

-You can also capture traffic on the `wlan0` and `wlan1` interfaces.
-That will show the packets at the network layer.
-If you want to capture packets on `wlan0` in this example you have to run Wireshark in the proper network namespace:

-	ip netns exec apnet wireshark

-Sometimes it may be usefull to disable or override the MAC address randomization of your operating system when performing tests.
-You can either disable this in your network manager or manually set the MAC address of an interface:

-	sudo macchanger -m 00:11:22:33:44:44 wlan0

 ## Enabling monitor mode

 Most Wi-Fi cards supports monitor mode and can capture call nearby Wi-Fi frames on a given channel.